chandrasekhar-prize-collective/chandrasekhar-prize-2025-to-2026/README.md

 # Organization
 Use folders; there shall be a specific folder for each category.
 You may create you own subfolders underneath.

+# Guidelines
+For code, use that languages guidelines.
+For folders and filenames, use `kebab-case`.